Neither the United States Marine Corps nor any other component of the Department of Defense has approved, endorsed, or authorized this service.

 Final Practical Application Test

-The final practical application test is a series of test events where recruits are required to demonstrate their knowledge and mastery of the subject.
+The final practical application test is a series of test events in which recruits are required to demonstrate their knowledge and mastery of the subject.

 These areas include: